How to Start a Book Blog in 2025

 Step One: Find your niche

-In Comet Readings, for example, I love to share book reviews, author interviews, and book lists which include book club recommendations, upcoming book releases; and for a couple of years, I also started reading challenges to inspire readers to find new favorite books.
+At Comet Readings, for example, I share book reviews, author interviews, and book lists, along with reading challenges to inspire new favorites.

 Step Two: Choose a Book Blog Name